Program Overview

 In January 2015, the Ohio Department of Health adopted new rules regarding private sewage treatment systems (STSs) in Ohio (Ohio Revised Code: 3718 and Ohio Administrative Code: Chapter 3701-29).
 These rules require each health department and/or district across the state to implement a local Operation and Maintenance (O&M) program to monitor and ensure the proper function of STSs in their jurisdictions.

-For frequently asked questions (FAQs) about HCPH's O&M Program click here.
+For questions about HCPH's O&M Program, please call 567-244-3239.

 Program Effective Date: March 25th, 2019

-The O&M program will require every STS in the county to have an O&M permit.
+The Sewage O&M program will require every STS in the county to have an O&M permit.
 Permits will ensure systems are monitored and maintained on a regular basis so that failing systems may be identified and addressed.
 A STS that is not properly functioning can release bacteria, viruses, and chemicals into the groundwater and local waterways.
 This poses a risk of spreading various diseases in the community, as well as, polluting drinking water and the environment.

 A general overview of the O&M Program can be found below.